Huang-Libo/Notebook/UNIX/The_AWK_Programming_Language/ch2_THE_AWK_LANGUAGE.md

 $3 <= 100  { print $1, $3 > "small-pop" }
 ```

-Notice that the *filenames* have to be quoted.
+- Notice that the *filename* have to be quoted if you are using a *raw string* as filename.

-Filenames can be variables or expressions as well:
+- Filenames can be *variables* or *expressions* as well:

 ```awk
 { print($1, $3) > ($3 > 100 ? "big-pop" : "small-pop") }